 Dr Hazel Donkin

-Dr Donkin contributes to all of the undergraduate Art History modules offered by the School of Education.
-She is a member of the steering committee of CVAC (the Centre for Visual art and Culture) and runs MELA 45230: Critical Curatorship, the work placement module for the MA in Visual Art and Culturehttps://www.dur.ac.uk/cvac/postgraduatestudy/masters/ .
-She is also the Secretary for Visual Art on the University College SCR Executive.
+Dr Donkin is a member of the steering committee of CVAC (the Centre for Visual Arts and Culture).
+She is the Secretary for Art on the University College SCR Executive.
 She is a Fellow of University College and a Senior Fellow of the Higher Education Academy.

 - Donkin, H. (2013).
 Surrealism and (un)Happy Families: Banalite (1930). re·bus 6.